vanrobbins/Assembler_py/README.md

 # SIC/SIC/XE Assembler with GUI

-A comprehensive two-pass assembler for the SIC/SIC/XE (Simplified Instructional Computer) architecture with a graphical user interface built using Python and tkinter.
+A comprehensive two-pass assembler for the SIC/SIC/XE architecture with a graphical user interface built using Python and tkinter.

 ## Features